-Stakeholder Group Why do we engage with them?
-How does the Board engage with them?
-Customers Our strategy of attaining sustainable growth in We engage with our customers through: profit and building goodwill in our brands will only be achieved through an understanding of the needs of our customers and the markets → Regular visits and meetings including virtual meetings we serve. → Industry exhibitions $\rightarrow$ Customer site tours and presentations → Our website $\rightarrow$ Supplying samples and supporting literature $\rightarrow$ Delivering a high standard of technical support $\rightarrow$ Providing design services and support → Providing accredited Continuing Professional Development (CPD) courses Suppliers Our suppliers make an important contribution to our business success.
+Delivering a high standard of technical support Providing design services and support Providing accredited Continuing Professional Development (CPD) courses Suppliers Our suppliers make an important contribution to our business success.
 Engaging with our supply chain means that we can ensure security of supply and speed to market.
-Carefully selected high-quality suppliers ensure we deliver market leading innovative products to meet our customers' expectations.
+Carefully selected high- quality suppliers ensure we deliver market leading innovative products to meet our customers' expectations.
 Our supplier relationship management is led by our procurement team and supported by R&D and Sales.
-We engage with our suppliers by holding regular meetings with them and via a feedback process through monitoring their performance. ommunity/Environment The Board has a full understanding of the importance of good community relations.
+We engage with our suppliers by holding regular meetings with them and via a feedback process through monitoring their performance.
+Community/ Environment The Board has a full understanding of the importance of good community relations.
+We aim to contribute positively to the communities and environment in which we operate.
 We provide ventilation products that are beneficial to health and that are better for the environment.
-We aim to contribute positively to the communities and environment in which we operate.
 Many of our capital expenditure projects focus on improving energy efficiency and reducing environmental emissions from our factories.
 We have ISO 14001 Accreditation in the UK.
 We work with our stakeholders to promote good indoor air quality.
 Government and Regulatory Bodies Government set the regulatory framework within which we operate.
-We engage to ensure we can help in shaping new policies, regulations and standards, which assist in improving indoor air quality, and ensure compliance with existing legislation. which we operate.
-We engage to ensure we We participate in industry bodies and working groups and selective All-Party Parliamentary Groups and plenary sessions.
+We engage to ensure we can help in shaping new policies, regulations and standards, which assist in improving indoor air quality, and ensure compliance with existing legislation.
+We participate in industry bodies and working groups and selective All-Party Parliamentary Groups and plenary sessions.
 We participate in and respond to industry and government consultations.